atirut-w/ldb/README.md

 # LDB
 A simple Lua debugger written in Lua.
-Currently only tested on OpenComputer's OpenOS.

 # Installation
 ## OpenOS